Modern Slavery and Human Trafficking Statement for the Financial Year 2017-2018

 IHS Markit's supply chain largely consists of professional services providers such as consultants, accountants, law firms, contractors, software services, and data and content providers.
 IHS Markit also uses suppliers of IT and other office equipment providers, facilities management, print production and publication distribution services.

 Given the nature of IHS Markit's business, we believe there is minimal risk of practices that support, facilitate or are complicit with modern slavery, within either IHS Markit or our supply chain.
-Nevertheless, we require that all vendors with whom we have a master services agreement explicitly agree to perform at the highest level of business and professional ethics, and to ensure that they and their subcontractors comply with all applicable anti-slavery and human trafficking laws, including but not limited to the UK Modern Slavery Act.
+Nevertheless, we require that all vendors with whom we have a master services agreement agree to perform at the highest level of business and professional ethics, and to ensure that they and their subcontractors comply with all applicable anti-slavery and human trafficking laws, including but not limited to the UK Modern Slavery Act.
 We have also embedded these expectations in our purchase order forms and new vendor onboarding forms.

 IHS Markit policies on slavery and human trafficking